In This Article

-Like with foundation, choosing a concealer shade takes a bit more know-how than intuitively picking the variation that you think might best mimic your own skin tone.
-In fact, finding your perfect concealer match is arguably more difficult than finding the equivalent in a foundation, because there are many different types: color-correcting, brightening, cover-up, etc.
+Just like foundation, choosing a concealer shade takes a bit more knowledge than you may think.
+Intuitively picking a variation that you think best mimics your skin tone is not the smartest approach for finding a concealer.
+In fact, finding your perfect match is arguably more difficult than finding the equivalent in a foundation.
+And with so many different concealer variations, it can be difficult to determine whether you need a color-correcting formula, a brightening shade, or one to cover-up.

 Case in point: A light-reflective concealer brightens up the shadowy circles under the eyes, but it won't camouflage redness or blemishes.
-And if you've ever heard the old-school advice to go a few shades lighter with your concealer, that may work for areas that you're trying to highlight—but again, that's not ideal for spots and scars.
+And if you've ever heard the old-school advice to go a few shades lighter with your concealer, that may work for areas that you're trying to highlight but it's not ideal for covering spots and scars.

 To help take the guesswork out of the process, we tapped two top makeup artists for their shade-matching expertise.